Montana Transportation and Land Use

 - The City of Alameda, CA's public works department is working on a Multimodal Circulation Plan, which will result in the functional classification system for the city's street. the classification system is designed to become part of the city's Transportation Master Plan and the Transportation Element of the General Plan.
 The intent is to determine the most appropriate use of streets and consider the needs of all users of all modes of transportation - motor vehicles, buses, bicycles, pedestrians, trucks and ferries.

-- Context Sensitive Solutions in Designing Major Urban Thoroughfares for Walkable Communities.
-This 2006 resource from the Institute of Transportation Engineers provides extensive discussion on thoroughfare type and functional definition, and design standards associated with each classification.
+- Designing Walkable Urban Thoroughfares: A Context Sensitive Approach.
+This 2010 resource from the Institute of Transportation Engineers provides extensive discussion on thoroughfare type and functional definition, and design standards associated with each classification.

 - Bockner, B., and F. Dock, 2003, "Street Systems and Classifications to Support Smart Growth," Second Urban Street Symposium, Anaheim, California.